ArnoldDP/OStim-Community-Modlist/README.md

  If any of these lines are missing from the enbseries.ini, you can simply copy and paste the missing lines into the file.
 It will work just fine.

-If you do decide to change weather and enb, make sure you disable [Rudy - Zandgar Edit] and [Rudy ENB Cathedral Weathers ADDONS and REQUiRED Files] in the mod organizer, then double check the Skyrim directory and [overwrite] to make sure that none of the enb files are still hanging around (they shouldn't be, but redundancy is stability).
-Since this wabbajack uses the stock game method, the Skyrim directory is going to be in the same folder that you installed this list to.
-If you have trouble finding it, you can simply click the folder icon in the top right of MO2, and select open game folder
+ The list comes with Rudy for NAT 3.
+Other ENB presets I highly recommend are NAT 3.1, Berserkyr, and Cabbage.

 ![image](https://user-images.githubusercontent.com/122011472/218272132-feec8b12-a456-43a8-be7b-7a4d495b3b1f.png)

-You can either install your prefered ENB through the mod organizer (recommended), or by going to the Skyrim Special Edition 1.6.353 directory in the MO2 Portable Profile.
-If you want to use NAT, Azurite, Vivid Weathers, or Aequinoctium, you need to enable FWMF for Fantasy Paper Maps Weather and Lighting Fix.esp
+If you want to change the weather to anything other than NAT, Azurite, Vivid Weathers, or Aequinoctium, you should disable ***FWMF for Fantasy Paper Maps Weather and Lighting Fix.esp***

 ![image](https://user-images.githubusercontent.com/122011472/224233588-68c316a5-8cc2-4849-aa24-9caad041069c.png)